Led by science. Rooted in connection. Built for today’s services.

 And just as importantly, InnerMe is for the professionals supporting them, staff who care deeply, but are feeling the emotional toll of constant dysregulation, crisis management and responsibility.

-● Behaviour is escalating despite existing systems
+● Behaviour is escalating in your service despite existing systems.

-● Staff confidence is dropping
+● Staff confidence is dropping and they are feeling stuck and frustrated.

-● Everything feels more reactive than it used to
+● Everything feels more reactive than it used to and you're not sure how to change it.

 InnerMe doesn’t add more pressure .... it brings clarity.

-Behaviour is the last thing you see — the body comes first.
+Behaviour is the last thing you see, the body comes first.

 Children communicate through their bodies long before they can explain what they feel.

-Professionals are often asked to “manage behaviour”, but behaviour is only the end point of a
+Professionals are often asked to “manage behaviour”, but behaviour is only the end point of a much deeper process happening inside the nervous system.

 The Regulation RhythmTM framework helps staff understand that process clearly and